ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/1st Level/Sonic Wave.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- A sonic wave roars from your instrument, all creatures within range of you must make a Constitution saving throw.
+	- A sonic wave roars from your instrument, damaging all who are nearby.
+	- All creatures within range of you must make a Constitution saving throw.
 		- On a failed save, a creature takes 2d8 Sonic damage.
 		- On a successful save, a creature takes half as much damage.
 		- The caster is not affected by this sonic wave.